 551 approach was used to generate more fine grained region specific landmarks (i.e. cortical

 552 layers, habenula, IC).
-Unlike the broad labels which cover the entirety of the section
+Unlike the first set of labels which cover the entirety of the section

-553 these regions are highly specific to certain parts of the section.
+553 these latter regions are highly specific to certain parts of the section.
 Once cells in the MER-

-554 FISH data are labeled, morphological dilation is used to provide full regional labels for
+554 FISH data are labeled, morphological dilation is used to provide regional labels without any gaps for

 555 alignment into the AllenCCFv3.